 All are extraordinary people, all with hope that something might improve their health, but also with hope that their experience with the lights will translate into useful information for future treatments.

 It made sense to collate the information into one place, to summarise the research, create and maintain a list of references on the effects of red/near infrared light, to chart the ongoing experiences with the lights, to document the changes in the design of the home-made lights and give detailed instructions about how anyone can make a light hat.
 Hence this blog.

 Red and near infrared lights – what are they?
 More

 How do brain cells react to red and near infrared lights?
 More

 How the red/near infrared light hats evolved.
 More

-DIY light hat – make your own one-wavelength Eliza.
+DIY light hat – make your own one-wavelength Cossack.
 More